fdmguedes/MeerKatPT/README.md

 **`Full Stack Developer`**

 Hi, I'm a full stack developer with a passion for exploring the world.
 Originally from Lisbon, I've lived in several countries, including 🇻🇳Vietnam, 🇸🇮Slovenia, and 🇳🇱the Netherlands, and visited more than 25 others.
 Before my career in tech, I was an English, Science, and ICT teacher.
-Now, I'm focused on learning and developing my skills as a developer, and I love the challenge of building complex applications from the ground up.
+Now, I'm focused on learning and developing my skills as a developer.
 In my free time, I still love to travel and explore new places.
 Thanks for stopping by my Github page!´

 ---